 The Lakewood Plan began with the conviction that unincorporated communities didn’t have to choose between annexation by a big city or building a municipal infrastructure from scratch.

-Instead of replicating all the functions of local government, city councils can turn to existing service providers to deliver the whole range of municipal services through a system of contracts.
+City councils can turn to existing service providers to deliver the whole range of municipal services through a system of contracts.

 There were four elements important to the spread of the Lakewood Plan in the 1950s and 1960s: